mmesomasaint/mmesomasaint/README.md

 ## `| My Tech Stack |`

-Now Here is the list of technologies I use and have expertise in.
+Now Here is the list of technologies that I use and have expertise in.

 - ### `| Frontend Design |`